FreeRDP/FreeRDP/.github/PULL_REQUEST_TEMPLATE.md

 * fix issues found during the review phase
 * Joining IRC _#freerdp_ to talk to other developers or help them test your pull might accelerate acceptance

+## Please remove this text before submitting your pull!